Datavault-UK/automate-dv/docs/macros.md

 ### Metadata notes
 #### Using a source reference for the target metadata

-!!! note
-    As of release 0.3, you may now use a source reference as a target metadata value, to streamline metadata entry.
-    Read below!

 In the usage examples for the table template macros in this section, you will see ```source``` provided as the values for some of the target metadata variables. ```source``` has been declared as a variable at the top of the models, and holds a reference to the source table we are loading from.
 This is shorthand for retaining the name and data types